Spencer Steer Player Props: Reds vs. Cardinals

-On Saturday, Spencer Steer (.447 on-base percentage in past 10 games, 80 points above season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+On Sunday, Spencer Steer (.379 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
 First pitch is at 2:15 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Cardinals.
+He racked up three RBI (going 1-for-3 with a double and a walk) in his last game against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals